vgwb/Antura/docs/en/index.md

 > [!IMPORTANT] Game Designers & Developers 🎨
 > Create a new quest in just **24 hours** using our full library of ready-made assets.
-> Power it with the **Yarn Spinner scripting engine** for dialogue and narrative control.
+> Powered by the **Yarn Spinner scripting engine** for dialogue and narrative control.

 > [!WARNING] Philanthropists & Foundations 🤝
 > Antura is a **10-year initiative** with a long-term vision.